Detox Supplements, Herbs, Quick Shots,

 SKIN IN THE GAME

-G.Tox Detoxifying Superpowder is goop’s brand-new, state-of-the-art formula for gracefully dealing with an imperfect world.
+G.Tox Detoxifying Superpowder is goop’s state-of-the-art formula for gracefully dealing with an imperfect world.
 This daily shot of botanical extracts and nutrients will help your liver and skin neutralize toxic compounds—both those we knowingly imbibe and those we can’t avoid.
 The star is silymarin from milk thistle extract.
-Bonus: Boosting your body’s detox pathways is a great way to support glowing skin.
+Bonus: Boosting your body’s detox pathways is a great way to support glowing skin.*